Azure/prometheus-collector/otelcollector/docs/eng.ms/windows.md

 # Collecting Kubernetes metrics from Windows pods/nodes

 #### Collecting Windows Prometheus metrics
-    By default Prometheus collector does not collect Windows metrics for Windows pods & Windows nodes in the cluster.
+    By default the Prometheus collector only collects Kubelet Windows metrics and does not collect any other Windows metrics for Windows pods & Windows nodes in the cluster.
 To enable Windows metrics collection from default targets, each Windows target need to be enabled by default through the following chart parameters

         - scrapeTargets.windowsExporter
         - scrapeTargets.windowsKubeProxy